Geoje POW camp: Capture of General Dodd (7–10 May 1952)

 The Communists treated Dodd well.
 The prisoners did all they could to provide him with small comforts and permitted medicine for his ulcers to be brought in.
 They applied no physical pressure whatsoever, yet they left no doubt that Dodd would be the first casualty and that they would resist violently any attempt to rescue him by force.
 Under the circumstances they hoped for Dodd to co-operate and help them reach a bloodless settlement and Dodd complied.
 He agreed to act as go-between for the prisoners and relayed their demands to the outside.
 A telephone was installed and upon Dodd's recommendation, representatives from all of the other compounds were brought to Compound 76 for a meeting to work out the demands that would be submitted to the UN Command.
 Colonel Craig attempted to use one of the senior KPA officers, Colonel Lee Hak Koo, to persuade inmates of Compound 76 to release Dodd, but Lee, as soon as he had entered the compound, remained and became the prisoners' representative.

 With the successful completion of the first step, the Communists began carrying out the second phase.
 Within a few minutes of Dodd's capture, they hoisted a large sign announcing: "We capture Dodd.
 As long as our demand will be solved, his safety is secured.
 If there happen brutal act such as shooting, his life is danger."
 The threat was soon followed by the first note from Dodd that he was all right and asking that no troops be sent in to release him until after 17:00.
-Apparently General Dodd felt that he could persuade the prisoners to let him go by that time.
-In the meantime word had passed swiftly back to General Yount and through him to Van Fleet, of the capture of Dodd.
+Apparently Dodd felt that he could persuade the prisoners to let him go by that time.
+In the meantime word had passed swiftly back to Yount and through him to Van Fleet, of the capture of Dodd.
 Van Fleet immediately instructed Yount not to use force to effect Dodd's release unless Eighth Army approved such action.
-Yount in turn sent his chief of staff, Col. William H. Craig, by air to Geoje to assume command.
+Yount in turn sent his chief of staff, Colonel William H. Craig, by air to Geoje to assume command.
 Repeating Van Fleet's injunction not to use force, Yount told Craig: "We are to talk them out.
 Obviously if somebody makes mass break we most certainly will resist...
 But unless they attempt such a thing, under no circumstances use fire to get them out.
 Wait them out.
 One thing above all, approach it calmly.
 If we get them excited only God knows what will happen."
 The fear of a concerted attempt to break out of the compounds and the resultant casualties that both the UN and prisoners would probably suffer dominated this conversation and mirrored the first reaction of Dodd's superiors to the potential explosiveness of the situation.
 A major uprising would mean violence and unfavorable publicity that would be useful to China and North Korea.
 Dodd's actions in Compound 76 complemented this desire to localize the incident.